20 AWESOME Things To Do In Rarotonga With Kids.

 Sort your accommodation before you arrive so that you are ready to step off that plane; embrace the feeling of that tropical breeze and get ready for an awesome family adventure!

-For kids, there are plenty of treats and a whole lot of island vibe to soak in.
-And as a family, the markets are an awesome experience of local vibe (complete with the upbeat sounds of island reggae and all the colours of the Pacific).
+As a family, the markets are an awesome experience of local vibe – complete with the upbeat sounds of island music and all the colours of the Pacific – and there are of course plenty of coconuts and fresh island fruit!
+Kids will love it.

 Opening a coconut at Punanga Nui Markets.
 One of the first things to do in Rarotonga with kids.

-Opening a coconut at Punanga Nui Markets.
+Opening a coconut at Punanga Nui Market in Rarotonga with kids.

-2. Go snorkeling
+2. Go Snorkelling

 The best beaches for snorkeling in Rarotonga are:

-• Tikioki Fruits of Rarotonga
+• Tikioki (Fruits of Rarotonga)

 • Aroa Lagoon Marine Reserve